-INTERVENING IN AGGRESSIVE AND/OR BULLYING INTERACTIONS: STEP 2 Step 2: Educate This is a response to every bullying incident.
-Complete Step 1 first.
-Identify (See above) Includes all steps in Step 1.
-Educational Opportunities for Learning Children and youth who bully must learn that their behaviour is inappropriate and harmful to the other people involved.
-They need to acquire the understanding and skills that allow them to interact positively and respectfully with others.
-Educational learning opportunities will help children and youth develop the insights and empathy needed to modify their behaviour.
 Educational learning opportunities must be (a) swift, (b) consistently applied, and (c) delivered in a nonaggressive manner-hostile adults inadvertently teach children to use aggression.

-Examples of Educational Consequences Have the child or youth who bullied (some examples of ideas but not limited to): Write a story (e.g., about the negative impact of bullying) Write a note to their parents/guardians explaining their behaviour and the consequences of it Develop a role play Prepare a class presentation Read about bullying prevention Make posters for the school Work on learning to see the perspective of other children/youth and empathize Work on building leadership skills and find opportunity for positive leadership (e.g., leadership in play, clubs and team involvement) Given that children or youth have to interact at St.Brigid, it is important to repair their relationship(s) so that it does not negatively influence the school climate and perceptions of safety.
+Examples of Educational Consequences

+Have the child or youth who bullied:

+- Lead a class discussion (e.g., harmful effects of bullying, how peers can prevent bullying) - Write a story (e.g., about the negative impact of bullying) - Write a note to their parents/guardians explaining their behaviour and the consequences of it - Develop a role play - Prepare a class presentation - Read about bullying prevention - Make posters for the school - Work on learning to see the perspective of other children/youth and empathize - Work on building leadership skills and find opportunity for positive leadership (e.g., leadership in play, clubs and team involvement)

+Repair

+Given that children or youth have to interact at school, it is important to repair their relationship(s) so that it does not negatively influence the school climate and perceptions of safety.
 Involve the child or youth who was bullying in making amends or repairing the relationship to help him or her take responsibility for his/her behaviour and to develop an understanding of the impact of bullying.
 If the child or youth who was bullying cannot authentically apologize for his/her behaviour, use an indirect method (e.g., writing a letter of apology) rather than a direct apology (e.g., a restorative meeting).